 By the late 2500s, great strides had been made in artificial intelligence since Brionix Corps’ revolutionary invention of the Shok almost 200 years before.
 Other manufacturers emerged and built on Brionix’s pioneering work, constructing more and more sophisticated and versatile machines, robots and eventually, remarkably life-like mechanical human clones.
 Manufacturers on Earth even pioneered their own types of AI machines as part of the planet’s post-recovery economy.

 A self-aware entity, capable of creating its own sense of purpose and meaning had been the lofty goal of cutting-edge AI researchers throughout human history.
-In the end, however, the first known machine to truly “find itself” wasn’t a deliberately designed nano-computer in a sophisticated lab in Arcadium, but rather a small repair bot working at the Rockton Spaceport on Tract.
+The Shok didn’t seem to quite get there.
+In the end, however, the first known machine to truly “find itself” wasn’t a deliberately designed nano-computer in a sophisticated lab in Arcadium, but rather a small robot with a child’s face, designed to help Earther families cope with strict population control laws.

-Torque was the first known non-human to have a X-Ghost, and this development set off a firestorm of social, scientific and political debate.
-In subsequent years, an increasing number of humanity’s most sophisticated machines “Ghosted” just like Torque, breaking from their programming in remarkable ways.
+Over the next 45 years, an increasing number of humanity’s most sophisticated machines became “Linked” just like Hailey, breaking from their programming in remarkable ways.
 They were as individual as humans, they demonstrated free will, yet on the whole, they seemed fundamentally guided by humanity’s formative influences and values.
-By the mid 2600s, it became clear to most AI specialists that although humanity still didn’t know how to deliberately create a sapient machine, they had managed to accidentally create thousands of them.
+By the early 2600s, it was clear that although humanity still didn’t know how to deliberately create a sapient machine, they had managed to accidentally create thousands of them.

-Ghosted Machines were eventually afforded basic rights (and responsibilities) on Edenic and Onyx thanks to precedent set by the largely forgotten IAA Directive, but many humans remained leery or even hostile toward them.
-This eventually spawned the creation of an underground anti-Nex organization called PreServ, with the stated purpose of eradicating all Ghosted Machines from known space.
+Linked machines initially had only very basic legal rights on Edenic and Onyx thanks to precedent set by the largely forgotten IAA Directive, but many humans remained leery or even hostile toward them.

 The World Today